Anishinaabe religions: Migration story

-According to the written (bark Scrolls) and oral history of the Anishinaabe, the origins of the migration was from shores of the "Great Salt Water".
+According to the written (Wiigwaasabak) and oral history of the Anishinaabe, the origins of the migration was from shores of the "Great Salt Water".
 The migration was both spiritual and physical.
-According to numerous Anishinaabe scholars, the migration bought into the interior inland seas, a spiritual governing system.
+According to numerous Anishinaabe scholars, the migration brought into the interior inland seas a spiritual governing system.
 They were instructed by seven prophets to follow a sacred miigis shell (whiteshell) toward the west, until they reached a place where food grew upon the water.
-Current, Anishinaabe data suggests that the movement began much earlier - around 600 ad.
-They began their migration some time around 950, stopping at various points several times along the way, Odanak near current Montreal; PQ; Niagara Falls; Waawayaatanong - Round Lake, (Lake St.clair); Manitoulin Island Ontario; And most significantly at Baawitigong, Sault Ste.
-Marie.
-According to written scroll records, the tail end of the migration while at the Soo, heard of the European arriving upon the Northern Shores (Cartier?).
+Current Anishinaabe data suggests that the movement began much earlier—around 600 AD.
+They began their migration some time around 950.

-Eventually,lands of Northwestern Ontario, Minnesota and Wisconsin (wild rice being the food that grew upon the water) and made Mooningwanekaaning minis (Madeline Island: 'Island of the yellow-shafted flicker') their new capital.
-The Governing Council continued until conscious decision to dismantle and hide, as the reservation (reserve) systems would greatly alter Anishinaabe life ways.
+Eventually, they settled in the lands of Northwestern Ontario, Minnesota and Wisconsin (wild rice being the food that grew upon the water) and made Mooningwanekaaning minis (Madeline Island: 'Island of the yellow-shafted flicker') their new capital.
+The Governing Council continued until they made conscious decision to dismantle and hide, as the reservation (reserve) systems would greatly alter Anishinaabe life ways.
 In total, the migration took around ten centuries.

 Importance of storytelling

 Storytelling is one of the most important aspects of Anishinaabe life.
 Many Anishinaabe people believe that stories create worlds, are an essential part of generational connection by way of teaching and listening, and facilitate connection with the nonhuman, natural world.
-Oral storytelling is often considered unimportant in settler colonial society; however, this form of communication, connection, and teaching has been used for centuries, and is still used to pass down Anishinaabe traditional beliefs through generations.
+Oral storytelling is still used to pass down Anishinaabe traditional beliefs through generations.